-AD here provides a way of computing the exact Hessian more conveniently\footnote{See \url{http://gbaydin.github.io/DiffSharp/examples-newtonsmethod.html} for an implementation of Newton's method with the full Hessian.}.
-However, in many cases, one does not need the full Hessian but only a Hessian-vector product $\mathbf{H} \mathbf{v}$, which can be computed very efficiently using a combination of the forward and reverse modes of AD.\footnote{For example, by applying the reverse mode to take the gradient of code produced by the forward mode.\footnote{\citet{Christianson2012ALN} demonstrates that the second derivative can be computed with the same arithmetic operation sequence using forward-on-reverse, reverse-on-forward, and reverse-on-reverse.
-The taping overheads of these methods may differ in implementation-dependent ways.} Given the function $f:\mathbb{R}^n\to\mathbb{R}$, the evaluation point $\mathbf{x}$, and the vector $\mathbf{v}$, one can accomplish this by first computing the directional derivative $\nabla f \cdot \mathbf{v}$ through the forward mode via setting $\dot{\mathbf{x}}=\mathbf{v}$ and then applying the reverse mode on this result to get $\nabla^2 f \cdot \mathbf{v}=\mathbf{H}_f \mathbf{v}$ \citep{Pearlmutter1994}.} This computes $\mathbf{H} \mathbf{v}$ with $O(n)$ complexity, even though $\mathbf{H}$ is a $n \times n$ matrix.
+In many cases one does not need the full Hessian but only a Hessian--vector product $\mathbf{H} \mathbf{v}$, which can be computed efficiently using a reverse-on-forward configuration of AD by applying the reverse mode to take the gradient of code produced by the forward mode.\footnote{\citet{Christianson2012ALN} demonstrates that the second derivative can be computed with the same arithmetic operation sequence using forward-on-reverse, reverse-on-forward, and reverse-on-reverse.
+The taping overheads of these methods may differ in implementation-dependent ways.} Given the function $f:\mathbb{R}^n\to\mathbb{R}$, the evaluation point $\mathbf{x}$, and the vector $\mathbf{v}$, one can accomplish this by first computing the directional derivative $\nabla f \cdot \mathbf{v}$ through the forward mode via setting $\dot{\mathbf{x}}=\mathbf{v}$ and then applying the reverse mode on this result to get $\nabla^2 f \cdot \mathbf{v}=\mathbf{H}_f \mathbf{v}$ \citep{Pearlmutter1994}.
+This computes $\mathbf{H} \mathbf{v}$ with $O(n)$ complexity, even though $\mathbf{H}$ is a $n \times n$ matrix.
 Availability of robust AD tools may make more sophisticated optimization methods applicable to large-scale machine-learning problems.
 For instance, when fast stochastic Hessian--vector products are available, these can be used as the basis of stochastic Newton's methods \citep{agarwal2016second}, which have the potential to endow stochastic optimization with quadratic convergence.

-Another approach for improving the rate of convergence of gradient methods is to use gain adaptation methods such as stochastic meta-descent (SMD) \citep{Schraudolph1999}, where stochastic sampling is introduced to avoid local minima and reduce the computational expense.
-An example using SMD with AD Hessian-vector products is given by \citet{Vishwanathan2006} on conditional random fields (CRF), a probabilistic method for labeling and segmenting data.
-Similarly, \citet{Schraudolph2003} use Hessian-vector products in their model combining conjugate gradient techniques with stochastic gradient descent.
+Another approach for improving the rate of convergence of gradient-based methods is to use gain adaptation methods such as stochastic meta-descent (SMD) \citep{Schraudolph1999}, where stochastic sampling is introduced to avoid local minima and reduce the computational expense.
+An example using SMD with AD Hessian--vector products is given by \citet{Vishwanathan2006} on conditional random fields (CRF).
+Similarly, \citet{Schraudolph2003} use Hessian--vector products in their model combining conjugate gradient techniques with stochastic gradient descent.